CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 of january.

+### Adding an extra email address

+SMTPeter handles dmarc reporting for you.
+Yet, if you want to, you can use a third party that processes dmarc reports as well.
+This third party probably provides you with an email address that is used for DMARC reporting.
+You can attach this email address to your sender domain by adding an "address" property to the JSON in your post call, in which you provide the email address.
+We support multiple addresses, so you can use multiple parties.
+Note that you can only add an address if your sender domain is validated.

 ## Obtain sender domain information

 All the properties that you can set for a sender domain can also be requested